sumurthy/ojsspec/markdown/UrlQueryParameterCollection.md

 Class for storing and retrieving query parameters.
 The URL can be server-relative and it will parse empty/null strings.
-The query parameters must start with ? to indicate the first query parameter and use & for all subsequent parameters.
+The query parameters must start with? to indicate the first query parameter and use & for all subsequent parameters.
 The class also supports fragments.
 Edge cases behavior:
 Empty value (www.example.com/?test=) stores key and empty value